AurelienBesnier/photon_mapping/docs/source/guide.rst

 | The file simulation.ini contains all the basic configurations to run a simulation.
 |
-| There are the configurations which can be defined in the file simulation.ini
+| Here are the different variables that you can configure:

 +------------------------+---------------+----------------------------------------------------------------------+
 | Configuration name     | Data type     | Description                                                          |